LuisMaGit/flutter-lodgify-test/README.md

 * _Scalability_.

 ### External libraries:
-This project no needs any specific resource of the native platforms, so it can be done with no dependencies (I did something similar [here (app with no dependencies)](https://github.com/LuisMaGit/flutter_crypto), but the libraries used avoid some boilerplate code and in general form a better app.
+This project no needs any specific resource of the native platforms, so it can be done with no dependencies (I did something similar [here (app with no dependencies)](https://github.com/LuisMaGit/flutter_crypto), but the libraries used avoid some boilerplate code and in general make a better app.

 _Production dependencies_
 * http: clean network call